cwurlnd/time-tracker-project/README.md

 # time-tracker-project

 This is a time tracker management project that I worked on in the Fall 2021 semester.
-The website is built using Python, HTML, Django, and Bootstrap.
+The website is built using Python, HTML, Django, SQLite and Bootstrap.
 It allows users to create tasks and track how much time they spent on that task.
 Additionally, there is a dashboard which enables users to look at data revolving around the tasks they have done.